sakrist/FacebookSample/README.md

 How to use

-1. download and setup Facebook sdk https://developers.facebook.com/ios/
+1. download and setup Facebook sdk https://developers.facebook.com/ios/ or from git https://github.com/facebook/facebook-ios-sdk

 2. register your app on http://developers.facebook.com